There’s a new cookbook coming out next month, Fresh and Flavorful Latin Superfoods that’s all about bringing us back to cooking at home.

 Schwartz tried to use mostly lean meats, in fact, you won’t see a single recipe for red meat.

-She works with fish and has included one recipe for shrimp because Schwartz couldn’t resist featuring the Shrimp with Caipirinha Vinaigrette that she did on the Today Show during the last Olympic games.
+She works with fish and has included one recipe for shrimp because she couldn’t resist featuring the Shrimp with Caipirinha Vinaigrette recipe that she did on the Today Show during the last Olympic games.

 When it comes to desserts, she completely stayed away from industrial white sugar, always using healthier alternatives like coconut sugar, or brown sugar and always in low amounts.